 You, too, can get Money & Markets swag by submitting a question for me, Adam O’Dell or Charles Sizemore that we use in any of our videos.
 Just send us your questions and feedback.

 Money & Markets Cannabis Index Update

-On to the Money & Markets Cannabis Index…
+Now, let’s talk about the Money & Markets Cannabis Index.

 The index tracks cannabis companies with market caps over $10 million.